NekoAlosama/fix_audio/README.md

 __Things to do__:
 * Copy tags from input to output
   * Best library seems to be `lofty-rs`
-* Add support for mono files
-  * Force upmixing to stereo?
-  * Make sure to bypass phase alignment
-* Make code more idiomatic
-  * Handle all existing `.unwrap()`s and `.expect()`s
 * Increase program efficiency
   * The current memory usage is good, so the main feature to implement is multithreading
   * Main bottlenecks also seem to be Sympohonia decoding (I/O reading) and hound .wav file-saving (I/O writing)
     * Parallelism via `rayon` doesn't seem to improve times
   * Another improvement would be to set the program's priority class (Idle -> Above Normal) and I/O priority (Normal -> High)
     * Approximate 50% speedup (90s to 60s on an old test suite) using System Informer to apply priorities
+* Add support for mono files
+  * Force upmixing to stereo?
+  * Make sure to bypass phase alignment
 * Add more error-checking
+  * Handle all existing `.unwrap()`s and `.expect()`s
-  * e.g. Vec memory allocation on 32-bit targets for long files (12-hours of audio)
+  * Vec memory allocation on 32-bit builds for long files of audio
-    * could just suggest cutting down the audio into smaller bits
+    * Could just suggest cutting down the audio into smaller bits
+  * Files shorter than FFT (sound effects?)
 * Make functions generic over floats (allow `f32` or `f64` in case more precision is needed)

 ![flamegraph](flamegraph.svg)